codezzzahm1/scripts/README.md

 - Sentiment Analysis
 - Text Summarization

-To do this, we iterate through all messages until certain limit reached.
+To do this, we iterate all the messages until certain limit reached.

 https://github.com/codezzzahm1/telescraper/blob/main/main.py#L22-L24